Asset Publisher

 2. The Phe-restricted diet will continue while being treated with the requested agent OR

-2. If the requested agent is Palynziq, the patient’s current phenylalanine level is less than 360 micromol/L (6 mg/dL) AND
+2. If the requested agent is Palynziq, the patient’s current phenylalanine level is less than 360 micromol/L AND

-5. If the requested agent is Palynziq, the patient has a baseline (prior to therapy for the requested indication) blood Phe level greater than 600 micromol/L (10 mg/dL) AND
+2. If the requested agent is Palynziq, the patient has a baseline (prior to therapy for the requested indication) blood Phe level greater than 600 micromol/L AND

 1. The patient has tried and had an inadequate response to generic sapropterin despite monitored adherence to treatment OR

-2. The patient has an intolerance or hypersensitivity to generic sapropterin that is not expected to occur with the brand agent OR
+2. The patient has an intolerance or hypersensitivity to generic sapropterin that is NOT expected to occur with the requested brand agent OR

-3. The patient has an FDA labeled contraindication to generic sapropterin that is not expected to occur with the brand agent OR
+3. The patient has an FDA labeled contraindication to generic sapropterin that is NOT expected to occur with the requested brand agent OR

-4. There is support for use of the requested brand agent over generic sapropterin (e.g., presence of two null mutations in trans) AND
+4. There is support for use of the requested brand agent over generic sapropterin (e.g., presence of two null mutations) AND

-7. The prescriber is a specialist in the area of the patient’s diagnosis (e.g., metabolic disorders) or the prescriber has consulted with a specialist in the area of the patient’s diagnosis AND
+6. The prescriber is a specialist in the area of the patient’s diagnosis (e.g., metabolic disorders), or the prescriber has consulted with a specialist in the area of the patient’s diagnosis AND

 Length of Approval: